MobilityData/elrond.gtfs.org/docs/documentation/Realtime/feed_entities/overview.md

 # Feed Entities

-GTFS Realtime supports three distinct types of realtime data, that can be combined witin a single realtime feed.
+GTFS Realtime supports four distinct types of realtime data, that can be combined witin a single realtime feed.
 Summaries are given below, with full documentation given in the relevant section.